Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/Register/register-FIDO2-device.md

 ## Step 4: Activate device

-- Activation is last step of resgitration.
+- Activate device is last step of registration.
+In this step user registration details get saved in server which is used to authenticate user later on.

+- Once the passkey is created at step 3, an attestion object gets created by browser side script.

-- Activation Step required API call with below payload.
+- Activate Device is an API call with below payload.

-- "authId" recived in Initiate device registration.
+- *authId* recieved in initiate device registration.

-- "attestation" created during Create a passkey.
+- *attestation* created during create a passkey.

-- "Origin" is name of the site.
+- *Origin* is name of the site from where the cilent is requesting.

-- The attestation property passed in the attestation JSON from the browser.
-The JSON looks like this:
+- The attestation is the JSON object and the JSON looks like this:

 <!--
 type: tab